Fourth Nerve Palsy

 - Nerve stimulation tests

-Your healthcare provider may send you to an eye doctor (ophthalmologist) for diagnosis and to manage of your condition.
+Your healthcare provider may send you to an eye doctor (ophthalmologist) for diagnosis and to manage your condition.
 You may even need to see a neuro-ophthalmologist.
 This is an eye doctor with special training to treat nerve problems of the eye.

 How is fourth nerve palsy treated?